From the most ancient to the most alluring, we’re bringing you an A-Z guide to Norwegian churches.

 But, by 1600, Lutheranism had formally become the Church of Norway, with a large majority of citizens taking the faith on as their own.

 The Lutheran movement of Pietism emerged in Germany around 1670 and largely impacted Christianity in Norway during the 18th and 19th centuries.

-Pietism prompted individual, rather than church-led, faith and was tied to the general secularization of Europe which followed the Enlightenment and push for democratization.
+Pietism prompted individual, rather than church-led, faith and was tied to the general secularization of Europe, which followed the Enlightenment and the push for democratization.

 During this time, opposition against the ruling class, which included the clergy, increased in European society.

 The Constitution of Norway, created in 1814, reconfirmed Evangelical Lutheranism as the county’s official state religion, but it also initiated reform.